What we'd do for a commercial cleaning company.

 10–15 quote-ready

-$2,500 runs the entire system — list, infrastructure, email + SMS + calling, human reply handling, booking.
-At 10–15 quote-ready conversations that's ~$165–$250 per opportunity, exclusive to you — and the list, domains, and pipeline keep compounding instead of resetting.
+$2,500 runs the entire system: list, infrastructure, email + SMS + calling, human reply handling, booking.
+At our working target of 10–15 quote-ready conversations a month, that's ~$165–$250 per opportunity, exclusive to you, and the list, domains, and pipeline keep compounding instead of resetting.

 Run your own numbers: the ROI calculator takes your job value and close rate; the pipeline calculator prices your contact list.